 When I was in eighth grade, we learned about unique cultures and customs in history class one day.
 I vividly remember my teacher saying that in Singapore you couldn’t chew gum on the streets; I remember thinking that she was joking.
 For some reason, that fact always stayed with me.
-Fast-forward 13 years, and I found myself spending 48 hours in Singapore…and yes, I did remember to spit out my gum before exiting the airport!
+Fast-forward 13 years, and I found myself spending 48 hours trying to check off the coolest things to do in Singapore…and yes, I did remember to spit out my gum before exiting the airport!

-En route home from Cambodia, I made the last-minute decision to break up my flight time by resting in Singapore for two days.
+En route home from Cambodia, I made the last-minute decision to break up my flight time by adding in a Singapore stopover.
 I quickly learned that it’s the absolute perfect stopover spot, as there’s just enough to see and do that you’ll never be bored, but you certainly won’t be rushed either.
 These seven sites and activities are bound to give you both beautiful views, and a bit of a thrill too!

 1. Cé La Vi atop Marina Bay Sands

 So I’m guilty of not having done any research on Singapore prior to my arrival.
 Needless to say, it came as an absolute surprise when a friend told me that you didn’t need to stay at Marina Bay Sands in order to take in the iconic view!
 Cé La Vi is a rooftop bar in Marina Bay Sands located directly next to their infamous infinity pool.
 While only guests of the hotel can access the pool, you can easily get the same views – with much fewer people and for a fraction of the price – from Cé La Vi.